A National Science Foundation official confirms the airlift

 Douceur was unable to fly out of the region to receive treatment due to weather conditions

-After weeks of waiting, an American researcher who suffered a suspected stroke while working at the South Pole has arrived in New Zealand for evaluation and treatment, a National Science Foundation official confirmed Monday.
+After weeks of waiting, an American researcher who suffered a suspected stroke while working in the South Pole flew out Monday.

 Douceur fell ill on August 27.
 She had been unable to leave to receive treatment because weather and storms prevent planes from landing during the region’s winter period.

 The U.S. Air Force C-17 carrying Douceur landed in Christchurch, New Zealand, at 9:55 p.m.
 Monday (2:55 a.m.
 ET), Deborah Wing of the National Science Foundation said.

 The New Hampshire woman flew to McMurdo Station in Antarctica and then to Christchurch.

 “We at the National Science Foundation wish the individual all the best during treatment and recovery,” Wing said in an e-mail.

 Last week, Douceur told CNN she had been pleading for a rescue evacuation flight since her initial stroke but her request was denied.

 Raytheon Polar Services – the company that runs the station for the National Science Foundation – deemed it too dangerous to send an air rescue crew in, she said.